fangchun007/Bahavioral-Cloning/README.md

 This repository is temporary used for fixing the following problem.

 I need your following help.
-Thank you inadvance!
+Thank you very much inadvance!

-* Can you replicate my errors?
+1. Can you replicate my errors?
 If the code can work in your computer, please let me know: chun.fang@hotmail.com
-* Did I made some mistakes in my code?
+2. Did I made some mistakes in my code?
 Please send me an email if you find any.
-* If you have any comments please send me a message.
+3. If you have any comments please send me a message.

 ## My Environments